 - A resting heart rate is slow (i.e. bradycardic) at less than 60 beats per minute.
 (Read our article Low Heart Rate)

 A resting heart rate predicts longevity and cardiovascular disease, and current evidence suggests that it is also an important marker of outcome in cardiovascular disease, including heart failure.
 A normal heart rate is generally stated to be between 60-100 beats per minute at rest (sitting, relaxing, etc.).
 However, recent studies (here and here) have suggested that an ideal resting heart rate is between 50-70 beats per minute.
 It is well-known that the average resting heart rate for well-trained athletes is between 40-60 beats per minute!
 A heart rate can change dramatically while sleeping or with daily activity and exercise.
 Usually, a heart rate will be slower during sleep, faster during daily activities or with exercise, and recover quickly back to a resting rate after exercise.
 This means your heart has appropriate heart rate variability and recovery, which is associated with good heart health.
-Your resting heart rate can be used to estimate how much energy your body uses, or your basal metabolic rate.
+Your resting heart rate can also be used to estimate how much energy your body uses, or your basal metabolic rate.